RFK Racing in the NASCAR Xfinity Series: Car No. 17 history

 The 17 car debuted in 1994 at Darlington with driver/owner Robbie Reiser driving the unsponsored car to 35th after a crash.
 Reiser ran part-time for a few years.
 He hired Tim Bender to drive the car in 1997.
 After Bender was injured, Reiser decided to hire fellow Wisconsinite Matt Kenseth to replace him.
 Kenseth had seven Top 10 finishes and ended the year 22nd in points.
 His substitution duty was impressive enough to get him a ride in Reiser's car for the next season.
 Kenseth won his first race at North Carolina in 1998.
-Driving with new sponsorship from Lycos, he won three races and finished second in points to Dale Earnhardt Jr. DeWalt Tools became the sponsor in 1999, with Kenseth getting an additional four wins and a third-place finish in points.
+Driving with new sponsorship from Lycos, he won three races and finished second in points to Dale Earnhardt Jr. DeWalt became the sponsor in 1999, with Kenseth getting an additional four wins and a third-place finish in points.

 The team actually was not part of Roush Racing until 2002; Reiser, the team owner, ran Chevrolets through the 2001 season and since then, the No. 17 car has run part-time with a variety of different sponsors, with Kenseth at least co-driving each time.
 In 2006, the car ran on a limited basis with sponsorships from Ameriquest and Pennzoil.
 That year, Kenseth won three races.
-In 2007, the No. 17 car carried sponsorships from Arby's, Dish Network, and Weyerhauser and Kenseth continued driving it, along with Danny O'Quinn, and Michel Jourdain Jr. The car took two wins at California and Texas.
+In 2007, the No. 17 car carried sponsorships from Arby's, Dish Network, and Weyerhaeuser and Kenseth continued driving it, along with Danny O'Quinn Jr., and Michel Jourdain Jr. The car took two wins at California and Texas.
 Still in the car, Kenseth finishing 10th in points despite competing only 23 races.
 For 2008, the car's sponsorship was expected to be the same, with Citigroup coming on board for a few races.
 In 2009, Kenseth raced it in the Camping World 300 at Daytona with a sponsorship form Ritz.
-Ricky Stenhouse Jr. was tapped to drive the car in the Dollar General 300 at Charlotte in October with Save-A-Lot as the main sponsor.
+Ricky Stenhouse Jr. was tapped to drive the car in the Dollar General 300 at Charlotte in October with Save A Lot as the main sponsor.
 The team did not run again until Kansas in October 2010, when Trevor Bayne drove it in six of the remaining 7 races of the 2010 season after he left Michael Waltrip Racing.
 The team shut down again for 2011.